 If you cherish your cosmic mysteries then this might be a good place to stop reading.
 Why?
 Because I like logical explanations, and that’s where we are headed.

-Editors note: This is the first in a four part series of articles about
+Editors note: This is the first in a five part series of articles about

 How Your Beliefs Create Your Reality.